Stuffed turnip (Фаршированная репа)

 Summer is here and burgers are great for summer grilling!
 The combination of black beans, wild rice and quinoa make a tasty American burger.
 Each one is native to the Americas and has a rich history.
 Usually I am not a big fan of food substitutes but I think this is very tasty.
 It seems like this burger even tricks my feisty, meat lover corgi too.
 Seriously, he just sits and stares at me, hoping to get a little.

-I would like to add this recipe to my collection.
 The moist burgers are highly nutritious and easy to take on trips.
 Oh and those mushrooms are mouthwatering … Just remember, the beans and the quinoa need to be soaked ahead before you cook them.

 There is always a pot of beans soaking in traditional Latin American homes, a pot waiting to be cooked for the next meal.
 As soon as a meal is finished, the preparation for the next one starts.
 And they eat beans for almost every meal.